 Figure 4.
-The component of white-noise stimulation coherent with network resonance is transmitted as MUA.
-(A-C) Example single trial LFP and MUA response to optogenetic white-noise stimulation.
+The component of white-noise stimulation coherent with network resonance is transmitted as MUA

+(A-C) Example single-trial LFP and MUA response to optogenetic white-noise stimulation.
 The bottom panel shows the white-noise time course of laser intensity.
 The sequence of vertical lines above it indicates time points of MUA spike occurrence.
 The black continuous line on top shows the LFP.
 (B) Spike-triggered average (STA) of laser power density, triggered by the spikes recorded at one example recording site.
 (C) Granger causality (GC) spectrum for the data shown in (B).
-Red line shows GC from light to spikes, blue line shows GC from spikes to light (as control).
-(D, E) Same as (B, C), but for the average across recording sites (N=13 sites in 3 cats).
+Red line shows GC from light to spikes; blue line shows GC from spikes to light (as control).

+(D and E) Same as (B) and (C), but for the average across recording sites (n = 13 sites in 3 cats).

-We employed optogenetic stimulation with light intensities following a gaussian random process (sampled at ≈1000 Hz) with a flat power spectrum (Figure 4A, bottom trace).
-This white-noise stimulus contains the same energy at all frequencies up to 500 Hz.
+white-noise stimulus contains the same energy at all frequencies up to 500 Hz.
 Light intensities were titrated such that firing rates were in the lower half of the dynamic range of the recorded neurons in response to optogenetic stimulation.
 Figure 4A shows an example LFP and MUA recording for an example trial of white-noise stimulation.

-To reveal the temporal input patterns most reliably driving spikes, we aligned the white-noise time-series that drove the laser to the spikes and averaged it.
-Figure 4B shows the resulting spike-triggered average light power density for an example recording site.
+To reveal the temporal input patterns most reliably driving spikes, we aligned the white-noise time series that drove the laser to the spikes and averaged it.
+Figure 4B shows the resulting STA light power density for an example recording site.
 We found that spikes were preceded by a characteristic sequence of increased and decreased light intensity, with a peak-to-peak cycle length corresponding to 75 Hz, suggesting a causal role of the gamma band in eliciting spikes.
 To quantify this causal influence in a frequency-resolved manner, we calculated the Granger causality of the time-varying light intensity onto the spike train.
-This revealed a clear peak in the gamma band (Fig. 4C, red).
-As a control, we also calculated the Granger causality of the spike train onto the light, which confirmed values close to zero, as expected (Fig. 4C, blue).
-We found very similar effects in the average over recording sites (Fig. 4D,E, N=13 sites in 3 cats), confirming a predominant role of the gamma band in causing spikes.
+This revealed a clear peak in the gamma band (Figure 4C, red).
+As a control, we also calculated the Granger causality of the spike train onto the light, which confirmed values close to zero, as expected (Figure 4C, blue).
+We found very similar effects in the average over recording sites (Figures 4D and 4E; n = 13 sites in 3 cats), confirming a predominant role of the gamma band in causing spikes.